snappy316/middleman-tailwind-template/README.md

 # Middleman Tailwind Template

-A [Middleman](https://middlemanapp.com) template that includes [Tailwind CSS](https://tailwindcss.com/) pre-installed and configured.
+A [Middleman](https://middlemanapp.com) template that includes [Tailwind CSS](https://tailwindcss.com/) and [Tailwind UI](https://tailwindui.com/) pre-installed and configured.
+Note that

-This template is based on the [Default Middleman Project Template](https://github.com/middleman/middleman-templates-default), so no additional plugins are installed by default.
+This template is based on the [Default Middleman Project Template](https://github.com/middleman/middleman-templates-default), and includes [`middleman-livereload`](https://github.com/middleman/middleman-livereload).

+Note that you must have a valid Tailwind UI License in order to have access to, and use, the Tailwind UI components.
+This template only includes the bare minimum configuration necessary in order to use the components.

 ## Usage
 ```